 Requirements for a business to become an S corporation include being a domestic company, having no more than 100 shareholders and issuing only one class of stock.
 Shareholders can only include individuals, certain trusts and estates and cannot contain partnerships, corporations or foreign shareholders.
 Eligible business can become an S corporation by submitting form 2553 "Election by a Small Business Corporation" to the Internal Revenue Service.
 Certain types of businesses are ineligible by the IRS to become an S corporation, including financial institutions, insurance companies and domestic international sales corporations.

 Business owners should note, however, that each state has its own guidelines that must be followed in order to file with the IRS as an S corporation.
 Recent research from IBM Global Services revealed that the majority – 87 percent – of S corporations have fewer than 10 employees.
-[Related: How to Choose the Best Type of Business Entity]
+[Related: How to Choose the Best Legal Structure for Your Business]

 Benefits of an S corporation